The Reason Behind the Volatility of Bitcoin

 What to expect in the future?

 Due to its nature, Bitcoin is not likely to be any more stabilized soon as volatility definition also limits it.
 However, people who are participating in the Bitcoin market will certainly have an easier time adjusting to its volatilities.
 In other words, the volatility of Bitcoin will get better in time.
-That being said, it is important to keep in mind that when it comes to Bitcoin, and all the other cryptocurrencies for that matter, the crucial thing is to play the long game to survive the volatility.
+Yet, it is important to keep in mind that when it comes to Bitcoin.
+And all the other cryptocurrencies for that matter, the crucial thing is to play the long game to survive the volatility.

 She is a content-creator of ProjectCubicle.
 She keeps you updated on the latest developments in AI, cryptocurrencies, data science, and more.
 She lives in Istanbul, Turkey.
 She is a graduate of Boğaziçi University’s Political Science and International Relations department.
 She had her Masters’ Degree at Boğaziçi Univerity’s Social Policy department.
 She is an enthusiast of the tech world with an endless passion for writing on related topics.